Altair525/ZazzPlayout/README.md

 ### Install

-Check [install](docs/install.md) for details about how to install ffplayout.
+Check [install](docs/install.md) for details about how to install ZazzPlayout.

 -----